Spencer Steer Player Props: Reds vs. Red Sox

 Spencer Steer At The Plate

-- Steer has 55 hits, which ranks first among Cincinnati hitters this season, while batting .284 with 23 extra-base hits.
+- Steer leads Cincinnati with 57 hits, batting .288 this season with 23 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 35th in batting average, 48th in on-base percentage, and 38th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 47th, and he is 38th in the league in slugging.

-- He has gone deep in 14.0% of his games this year, and 3.2% of his trips to the plate.
+- In 13.7% of his games this season, he has hit a long ball, and 3.2% of his trips to the plate.

-- Steer has an RBI in 19 of 50 games this season, with multiple RBI in six of them.

-- He has scored in 50.0% of his games this year, with two or more runs scored in 6.0%.
+- He has scored in 51.0% of his games this year, with more than one run scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.